danieleugoletti/foto-direttta/README.md

 Anyone can stay tuned, search event by title, authors or date.

 ## How work

 Foto-Diretta will be always updated: like Wikipedia, anyone can contribute and can propose a live event.
-No registration is necessary, the eventi will be showed after moderation by site admin.
+No registration is necessary, the events will be showed after moderation by site administrators.

+## Where Foto-Diretta is used?

+Currently Foto-Diretta is used in these sites:
+- [Foto-Diretta](https://fotodiretta.it): archive of photographic broadcasts for amateurs _(Italian language)_.

+You are free to install Foto-Diretta and also use it for other subjects other than photography: please, report your installation via a pull request so that we can update the list.

 # Requirements